*No Spoiler Concise Review*

 P.S.
 Thank you for reading.
 I hope you found this short and supaishi review helpful!

 Hidden beneath the antics, the one-liners, and the pop culture references, Aho Girl’s goal is obvious even to the untrained eye; it desires your attention.
 “Look at me!
 Look at me!”
 Aho Girl screams, waving its arms and jumping about in a frenzied, excessive, and desperate manner.
 In doing so, this show has managed to not only work but endear itself to the audience as well.
 Quite a few seasonal viewers have been smitten over this show and, at first glance, it’s easy to see why.
 Aho Girl is energetic.
 It’s straightforward.
 It’s unpredictable.
 And it’s occasionally charming.
-However, Aho Girl is also a pain
+However, Aho Girl is also painful to

 First and foremost, this show is simply not funny.
 For Aho Girl, which largely subdues its aesthetics in an effort to emphasize its writing, this is a severely damaging flaw.
 Aho Girl fancies itself an extravagant comic extraordinaire yet it never fully ventures into the absurd; it’s as if Aho Girl is frightened of abandoning its slice-of-life roots and as a result is rather hesitant of displaying signs of vivaciousness.
 The instances where its comic genius sparks to life are memorable in their own right (the homage to the Power Rangers, in particular) but they are few and far between.
 It hardly helps that Aho Girl, like most mediocre comedies, is obsessed with explaining the jokes to you; with every act of mischief, there’s not only a character (read: the “self-insert”) elaborating on the details of said act but there are also occasional cues from Aho Girl itself that tell you how the act was intended to be funny.
 As this show can attest to, even comedies can be guilty of infodumping.